[FAQs] on Different Types of Capital and Share Issuance Methods

 6. Shares With Differential Voting Rights

-FAQ 17.
-Board of directors of Progressive Limited decides to issue equity shares of a company with differential voting rights.
-Examining the provision of Companies Act, 2013, What are the conditions to be complied with the company in this regard?
+FAQ 19.
+The board of directors of a company decides to issue equity shares of a company with differential voting rights.
+Examine the provision of the Companies Act, 2013.
+What are the conditions to be complied with by the company in this regard?

 Shares with differential rights: Shares with differential rights means shares issued with differential rights as to dividend, voting or otherwise in accordance with Section 43(a)(ii) of the Companies Act, 2013.